Public Health Entomology for All

 Application requirements.

-• Be enrolled in or graduate of a Minority Serving Institution;
+• Be currently enrolled in or have previously attended a Minority Serving Institution;

-• Have obtained a Bachelors or Masters degree between Spring 2021 and Summer 2024;
+• Have obtained a Bachelors or Masters degree within the last three years (including Spring 2025);

 • Be in academic good standing with a minimum GPA of 2.75, or